mikecreighton/simple-groq-transcriber/README.md

 - You can select the Whisper model you want to use.
 - You can select the microphone you want to use.

+## Usage

+- Just hit the spacebar to start recording.
+- Hit the spacebar again to stop recording.
+- The transcription will be displayed in the "Current Transcription" section.
+- The transcription will be automatically copied to your clipboard.
+- A history of your transcriptions will be displayed in the "History" section, saved to the browser's local storage.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.